Views:

 Patient attends with dry or infected socket

-As discussed, if the extraction was provided under the same contract, which could include a different clinician under the same contract, any treatment for dry or infected socket would be aftercare and no claim should be made.
+If the extraction was provided under the same contract, which could include a different clinician under the same contract, any treatment for dry or infected socket would be aftercare and no claim should be made.

 The same principle applies for ease of a denture.